NY clergy sex abuse may be sweeping but legal cases few

 The report, which accused senior church officials of systematically covering up the abuse, reignited outrage and national discussion of how the church has dealt with the issue.
 But it yielded new criminal charges against just two priests because of legal time clocks.

-In Pennsylvania, prosecutors have until a child sex abuse accuser’s 50th birthday to file charges; accusers have until their 30th birthdays to sue.
+In Pennsylvania, prosecutors have until an accuser’s 50th birthday to file charges of child sex abuse, while accusers have until their 30th birthdays to sue.

 New York’s limits are tighter: the accuser’s 23rd birthday, in both civil and criminal cases.
 There’s no time limit for prosecuting some major child sex crimes, but only if they occurred after 2000.